cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Clients can verify multiple inputs at once whenever the server produced a batched DLEQ proof for them.

-Finally, an entity which knows both the secret key and the input can compute the PRF result using the `Evaluate` function described below.
+Finally, an entity which knows both the private key and the input can compute the PRF result using the `Evaluate` function described below.

 ~~~ pseudocode